dgrtwo/adblockr/README.md

 ## [1] 10
 ```

-It also allows a `block_all` function for removing all ads from a package.
-For example, once the next version of broom has ads added to it, you can block all ads in the package with:
+The package also includes the `block_all` function for removing all ads from a package.
+For example, once the next version of broom is monetized, you can block all ads in the package with:

 ```r